 The La Sportiva Spectre 2.0 is a classic all-around ski touring boot.
 The form-factor is familiar to users of alpine boots, with four buckles and a power strap that eases one's transition.
 The performance is largely average and adequate.
-If one is looking for slightly better performance, and doesn't mind the stranger look and more unfamiliar design, our Editors' Choice Dynafit TLT 7 will perform better in most ways.
-Our other award winners all do some one thing better than the Spectre, but the Spectre is better all around than any of our other non-award winners.
-For this reason, at the relatively low price and often available discounted, we grant it our Best Buy award.
+Our other award winners all do some one thing better than the Spectre, but the Spectre is better all-around than any of our other non-award winners.
+For this reason, at the relatively low price and often available discounted, we grant it our Best Buy Award.
+This is a good all-around backcountry ski boot for those with La Sportiva brand loyalty and for those with very low-volume arches.
+The four-buckle design inspires confidence in those switching from regular alpine boots, while the performance and weight are well-tuned for human-powered, mid-level ski touring and ski mountaineering.

 La Sportiva Spectre 2.0 Review